Building understanding between Britain and China

 There is a bigger and earlier perspective too, of course.
 While Britain and China were initially in imperial trading relationships that were often unequal and antagonistic, there was a fascination and reverence for the orient in Britain.
 This is reflected in the collections of Manchester Museum and its partners, which contain porcelain, paintings, botanical, geological and entomological specimens, manuscripts and maps, textiles, carvings and more.

-The latest research at the Manchester China Institute helps inform the thinking around these questions.
+Beautiful items will go on display in the new gallery, but with an aim that fits with the museum’s vision of imagination, inclusion and care.
+And the latest research at the Manchester China Institute helps inform the thinking around these themes.
 The gallery’s location within the University of Manchester also gives access to people who are currently building some of the most productive intellectual and practical relationships with counterparts in Chinese universities.